Things to Know When Dating A Single Mom

 The Kids Will Always Come First

-Unless a single mother is also a widow, the likelihood of her former spouse being in her life is considerably high.
-When people share children, they co-parent with one another even if they are not together.
+Unless a single mother is also a widow, the likelihood of the father of her children being in her life is considerably high.
+When people share children, they often co-parent with one another even if they are not together.
 This does not mean that the single mom is still romantically involved with the father of her children.
 However, she may sometimes come in contact with him, whether that entails picking up the kids, dropping them off, etc. Anyone who chooses to enter a relationship with a single mother needs to be able to handle that her ex will likely be in the picture.

 Her Patience for Mind Games Is Probably Low